Dragon Knight 4

 is a role-playing video game developed by ELF Corporation and released only in Japan for several platforms between 1994 and 1997.
-In 1994, the game first became available for PC MS-DOS, NEC PC-9801 and X68000, with a censored version ported to the Super Nintendo Entertainment System in 1996 and later to the PC-FX, PlayStation and Sega Saturn in 1997.
+In 1994, the game first became available for PC MS-DOS, NEC PC-9801 and X68000, with a censored version ported to the Super Nintendo Entertainment System in 1996 and later to the PC-FX and PlayStation in 1997.
 It was also adapted into illustrated novels and an anime miniseries.

 Dragon Knight 4 is a continuation of the Dragon Knight series, and a sequel to Knights of Xentar.
 Dragon Knight 4 has a new protagonist, Kakeru, the son of Takeru from the previous games.

 Gameplay

 The game features a turn-based battle system, with the player in control of up to eight additional characters.
 Allies and enemies are both separated into statistically distinct classes: swordsmen, archers and sorcerers, with certain armour and weaponry being appropriate to each.

 Plot

 The central character of Dragon Knight 4 is Kakeru (カケル) (voiced by Megumi Ogata), the son of Yamato Takeru, the protagonist of the earlier games in the series, and the sorceress Luna.
 At the outset, the player is informed of the wizard Lushifon's plot to destroy civilization and must guide Kakeru through a number of battles to defeat Lushifon.